Paulescu/image-classification-with-local-vlms/README.md

 I plan to cover local agentic workflows in a future repository.

-But we will get there step by step.
 In this repository we will focus on a slightly easier task: image classification.

 ## Why image classification?